microsoft/AKS-Arc-Apps/nginx-ingress/README.md

 $ kubectl apply -f install/mandatory.yaml
 ```

 ### Step 2: Deploy the nginx service

 Then create the nginx service
 ```
 $ kubectl apply -f install/nginx-service.yaml
 ```
-This will expose the nginx POD to NSX-T using type load balancer.
-After issuing this command, you should be able to see 2 virtual servers in the same k8s cluster's Load Balanncer, with the same IP.
-One is for http, listening on port 80 and the other virtual server is for https traffic, listening on port 443.
+This will expose the nginx POD using type load balancer.

 ### Step 4: Check the nginx POD